 Skip to main content

-With reliable digital connectivity vital to Tonga's economy, the AIFFP is working with partners to provide critical redundancy for Tonga's undersea cable network.
+With reliable digital connectivity vital to Tonga's economy, the AIFFP worked with partners to provide critical redundancy for Tonga's undersea cable network.

 Expanding digital connectivity in Tonga via a second international undersea cable